muhammadyasir-cmd/elevenlabs-dashboard/FILE_STRUCTURE.md

 ### Call Categorization

-The `/api/call-categories` endpoint categorizes ALL historical conversations (no date filtering) into 10 predefined categories:
+The `/api/call-categories` endpoint categorizes ALL historical conversations (no date filtering) into 11 predefined categories:

-1. **Fuzzy Matching**: Uses keyword matching and similarity scoring
+1. **Fuzzy Matching**: Uses comprehensive keyword matching and similarity scoring with automotive shop terminology
-2. **Categories**: Appointment Requests, Transfer to Human, Pricing Inquiries, Vehicle Status, Appointment Changes, General Inquiry, Service Requests, Message Taking, Hangups/Incomplete, Testing/Other
+2. **Categories**:
+   - Appointment Scheduling
+   - Service Status Inquiries
+   - Pricing and Quotes
+   - Vehicle Diagnostics/Maintenance
+   - Parts and Repairs
+   - Billing and Payments
+   - General Information
+   - Customer Service Requests
+   - Vehicle Logistics
+   - Technical and Miscellaneous
+   - Others (catch-all)
 3. **Pagination**: Fetches all conversations with pagination to handle 1000+ records
 4. **Cache-Busting**: Uses `force-dynamic` and `revalidate: 0` to ensure fresh data
+5. **Similarity Threshold**: 0.15 (lowered from 0.2 for more aggressive matching)

 ---